5.6.9. Tools for integrating food security and the value chain approach

 Smallholder commercialization, Interlinked Markets and Food Crop Productivity: Cross-Country Evidence in Eastern and Southern Africa is a paper published by Michigan State University that aims to determine whether the commercialization of smallholder crops also stimulates the productivity of food crops, and, if so, how this occurs and could be encouraged.
 It tests the argument that there is an inherent trade-off between cash crop and food crop production among smallholder households, and that any increased attention to cash crops increases risk.
 The paper largely rejects this thesis, finding that there is generally a positive relationship between commercialization and food production.
-A major contributor to this relationship is the greater access to inputs that is facilitated when smallholders participate in organized cash crop production, as a portion of these inputs are generally applied to the household's food production.
-Nevertheless, the impacts are highly variable depending upon the natural of the cash cropping: access to inputs, production information, market information and other factors all play a significant role.
+A major contributor to this relationship is the greater access to inputs that are facilitated when smallholders participate in organized cash crop production, as a portion of these inputs are generally applied to the household's food production.
+Nevertheless, the impacts are highly variable depending upon the nature of the cash cropping: access to inputs, production information, market information and other factors all play a significant role.

 Intra-household resource allocation is an important factor influencing household food security.
 Households with adequate caloric and nutrient intake in aggregate may still include malnourished individuals, owing to unequal distribution among household members.
 Yet while this is well understood, many practitioners lack accessible and affordable tools to understand these dynamics.
 Comparing nutritional status among household members is particularly costly.
 A Menu of Options for Intrahousehold Poverty Assessment attempts to address this gap by reviewing and assessing existing analytical approaches.
 It recommends a pilot to test the incorporation of questions analyzing intra-household resource allocation into the USAID-supported Poverty Assessment Tools.

-In an effort to identify appropriate interventions and policies for improving food security, Patterns and Trends in Food Staple Markets in Eastern and Southern Africa provides a synthesis of recent research into the behaviour of producers and consumers of staple food crops in Eastern and Southern Africa.
+In an effort to identify appropriate interventions and policies for improving food security, Patterns and Trends in Food Staple Markets in Eastern and Southern Africa provides a synthesis of recent research into the behavior of producers and consumers of staple food crops in Eastern and Southern Africa.
 With respect to smallholder farmers, the report finds that the average land size is declining to the point in some areas and countries that significant productivity upgrades will be required for continued viability, maize continues to be important for farmer incomes but that fruits and vegetables are growing in importance, the sale of traditional cash crops is positively correlated with farm size, and the supply of basic grains is concentrated among relatively few sellers; rarely do more than 40% of farmers sell grain in an average year.
 Several changes in urban consumption patterns are relevant for food security.
 Increasing wheat consumption threatens to disconnect urban consumers from rural consumers.
 Markets for basic grains have become more efficient and marketing margins have narrowed significantly, though grains are often not available for sale at certain times during the year.
 The report concludes that shrinking land sizes threaten to create a structural maize deficit among Eastern and Southern African countries.
 Investments that reduce risk and increase opportunities for market players in basic grains and other cash crops will be essential for improving the food security situation.
 The role of the public sector in addressing these issues is found to be critical, and yet the policy environment for basic grains is characterized by extreme instability.

 Smallholder Commercialization: Processes, Determinants and Impact, written by the International Livestock Research Institute, reviews the available literature on smallholder commercialization.
 Of particular interest, the paper discusses the arguments for smallholders to scale-up and commercialize existing food crops versus beginning to produce completely new crops specifically for sale.
-The production of high value crops typically generates greater returns for producers, but also typically implies greater risks and barriers to entry.
+The production of high-value crops typically generates greater returns for producers, but also typically implies greater risks and barriers to entry.
 In general, commercialization is found to be positive for families, though the impacts vary.
 In particular, commercialization can lead to negative or positive impacts on household nutrition.

 ACDI/VOCA's two-page brief on value chains and food security, titled Linking the Poorest to Economic Growth: Value Chain Approach Enhances Food Security, outlines the process that it uses to link vulnerable populations into dynamic value chains.

 The presentation What Kinds of Agricultural Strategies Lead to Broad-Based Growth?, made by T.S.
-Jayne and Duncan Boughton of Mighigan State University to the USAID Bureau for Food Security, affirms the necessity of focusing on smallholder farmers to achieve broad-based, equitable economic growth.
+Jayne and Duncan Boughton of Michigan State University to the USAID Bureau for Food Security, affirms the necessity of focusing on smallholder farmers to achieve broad-based, equitable economic growth.
 This strategy, they advocate, must be based on increasing assets among smallholder farmers and improving the productivity of those assets.
 The presentation concludes with a series of recommendations about the strategies that will best support this process.

 Lessons Learned From 25 Years of Food Security Research, Capacity-Building, and Outreach provides a coherent and helpful summary of the Michigan State University (MSU)’s Food Security Group’s research, primarily from Sub-Saharan Africa.
-Lessons are presented in four areas: The first, Agricultural Growth and Food Security Strategies, suggests that small shrinking farm sizes in many countries will prevent many farmers from escaping poverty from on-farm production alone.
+Lessons are presented in four areas: the first, Agricultural Growth and Food Security Strategies, suggests that small shrinking farm sizes in many countries will prevent many farmers from escaping poverty from on-farm production alone.
 Investments in education and non-agricultural sectors will be important.
 The second, Use of Improved Technology, suggests the priorities and approaches that can best support increased intensification and higher agricultural yields among smallholder farmers.
 The third area, Market Institutions, Market Reforms and Private Sector Development, identifies the implications of a negative enabling environment and supportive policy options.
 The final area is Improving the Food Security of Vulnerable Groups.
 It presents the linkages between agricultural growth and poverty alleviation, interventions that can address food insecurity, determinants of nutritional improvement, and the role of HIV/AIDS on agriculture.

 Do's and Don'ts of Managing the New Food Price Environment in Countries with Food Insecure Populations is a presentation by David Tschirley and Nango Demélé of Michigan State University.
-It analyzes changes in food price levels and volatility in the period leading up to 2011 and synthesizes the implications for policy makers.
+It analyzes changes in food price levels and volatility in the period leading up to 2011 and synthesizes the implications for policymakers.
 Importantly, the paper also provides short-term and long-term recommendations on how to deal with food prices, as well as suggestions on what responses to avoid.

 The International Food Policy Research Institute (IFPRI)'s Food Security Portal provides information on current events, price movements in major staples, country profiles, and policy analysis tools.

 Village Savings and Loan Associations and Food Security: Exploring Linkages in Sierra Leone and Tanzania is a website that reports on the findings of one year of research into how two savings groups initiatives managed by CRS and Floresta are impacting upon food security.
-The results regarding how and when loans and savings are used for different purposes (e.g. agricultural investment, food purchases, business investment) suggest that savings groups can have a positive impact upon food security.
-The site includes recommendations for how practitioners can best support food security through savings group promotion; these include tailoring savings and loan products to lean periods and introducing complementary training.
+The results regarding how and when loans and savings are used for different purposes (e.g., agricultural investment, food purchases, business investment) suggest that savings groups can have a positive impact on food security.
+The site includes recommendations for how practitioners can best support food security through savings group promotion; these include tailoring savings and loan products to lean periods and introducing complimentary training.

-CHF International created the Urban Food and Nutrition Assesssment (UFANA) in mid-2011 as a reference to guide food and nutrition assessments.
-It is intended to a dyanamic tool that will evolve with application.
+CHF International created the Urban Food and Nutrition Assessment (UFANA) in mid-2011 as a reference to guide food and nutrition assessments.
+It is intended for a dynamic tool that will evolve with application.
 Six tools are currently included: Food Systems Mapping, the Urban Household Economy Approach (HEA), Participatory Rural Appraisal (PRA), Intra-household Resource Allocation Assessment, Food Utilization and Caregiving Practices Assessment, and Market Analysis.
 UFaNA briefly describes each of the tools and explains how and when it should be used.
 Value chain analysis is one of the market analysis tools that are listed.
 Finally, UFaNA presents a five-step process that links the selection of the aforementioned tools to use in program design.

 FEWS Net's Markets and Trade section provides market-related information to inform food security monitoring, assessment, and analysis.
-Resources include regularly updated bulletins on price trends, trade reports and production and market flow maps of crops important to food security (e.g. maize, beans) for many food insecure countries.
+Resources include regularly updated bulletins on price trends, trade reports and production, and market flow maps of crops important to food security (e.g., maize, beans) for many food-insecure countries.